zwlwf/helloFile/README.md

 ```

 Note: the server address used by clients is designed in config.h file and compiled into executive file so that we can run client everywhere we want.

+## test/python
+This shows an example of python, that can pull/push data between processes on different hosts.